rdearco/nuel-supply-sight/README.md

 - Update demand and transfer stock functionality

 ✅ **Data Interactions**
-- GraphQL mutations for data updates
+- GraphQL mutations for data updates with in-memory persistence
+- Real-time KPI and chart updates when data changes
+- Automatic data synchronization between GraphQL service and Redux store
 - Real-time filtering and search
 - Loading states and error handling
 - Responsive design for all screen sizes